showandtell/ShowAndTell/README.md

 However, this could make collaboration messy.
 The slide-shows repo is forked from a single root repo (github.com/showandtell/slide-shows).
 This enables people to pull request updates to the base files.
 I'm not sure if this is good idea yet.
+Forks have limitations, you can only have one, and you can't make them private.

 ### Overview: